-What does it mean that the July 24-28 Farm Detectives week is cosponsored by Congregation Beth Israel?
+What does it mean when a camp week is cosponsored by Congregation Beth Israel?

 Urban Adamah cosponsors many of its programs with Bay Area Jewish organizations and institutions.
 From a campers’ perspective, the camp week will be nearly the same as if Urban Adamah were offering it on our own.
 The only differences are that kosher supervision will be held by Rabbi Yonatan Cohen from Congregation Beth Israel, and we will use the traditional versions of blessings over food.
 Other than these two things, this week will be like all others.

 Is there a waitlist for sessions that are already full?